GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

 A client MUST NOT use the channel ID included in an MC_ANNOUNCE frame as a connection ID for the unicast connection.
 If it is already in use, the client should retire it as soon as possible.
 As the server knows which connection IDs are in use by the client, it MUST wait with the sending of an MC_JOIN frame until the channel ID associated with it has been retired by the client.

+If a client receives an MC_ANNOUNCE frame with a Group IP that is not within the SSM destination address range as outlined in {{RFC4607}}, it SHOULD close the connection with reason MC_EXTENSION_ERROR.

 As all the properties in MC_ANNOUNCE frames are immutable during the lifetime of a channel, a server SHOULD NOT send an MC_ANNOUNCE frame for the same channel more than once to each client except as needed for recovery.